aptech/docs/docs/CR-mergevar.rst

 ::

-    //Random integers between 1 and 72
+    // Random integers between 1 and 72
     age = ceil(72 * rndu(100, 1));

-    //Random normal numbers with a mean of 70 and a standard
+    // Random normal numbers with a mean of 70 and a standard
-    //deviation of 10
+    // deviation of 10
     income = 10 * rndn(100, 1) + 70;

-    //Vertically concatenate the strings
+    // Vertically concatenate the strings
     vnames = "age"$|"income";

-    //Merge the variables into 1 matrix
-    agInc = mergevar(vnames);
+    // Merge the variables into 1 matrix agInc = mergevar(vnames);

 The column vectors *age* and *income* will be concatenated